csqcode/purple-team-homelab/scenarios/ad-attack-chain/01-responder/writeup.md

 <img width="490" height="305" alt="Splunk_LLMNR" src="https://github.com/user-attachments/assets/7db164be-25c9-4512-a091-8bfe76315780" />

 Alert: Custom Suricata signature, "LLMNR Response Packet Detected, Possible LLMNR Poisoning," response observed on UDP port 5355 matching poisoned-answer byte pattern

 Initial Assessment: LLMNR is outdated and poses a security risk to the Active Directory.
 It is likely there is a poisoned response in an attempt to harvest credentials and gain system access.

-Investigation: Queried src_ip --> Saw multiple Suricata alerts for a potential Kali Linux instance running from that IP address
+Investigation: Queried src_ip --> Saw multiple Suricata alerts for a Kali Linux instance running from that IP address

-Verdict: True Positive - active LLMNR poisoning resulting in credential exposure Recommended Response: Force a password reset for the compromised account.
+Verdict: True Positive - active LLMNR poisoning resulting in credential exposure

+Recommended Response: Force a password reset for the compromised account.
 Disable LLMNR and NBT-NS in GPO.
 Hunt for downstream use of the account to view how far the compromise progressed.

 ---